 Never have children to appease the trends of your friends or family.
 Choose what’s best for you and your particular situation.
 What works for others might not work for you.
 Everyone’s family dynamic is different.
 Your assessment should be realistic and objective.

 7. Space Becomes a Factor

 In most situations, a family of four easily fits into most homes or apartments.
 The addition of another little one means less space for everyone.
 For instance, if you live in a three-bedroom house, two of the children will have to share a bedroom.
-If you do need to move, the stress of moving add more stress to the new chapter of your lives.
+If you do need to move, the stress of moving adds more stress to the new chapter of your life.